Shillaker/hoststats/README.md

 ## The `hoststats` server

-The `hoststats` server must run on each host from which you wish to collect metrics, and port `5000` must be accessible to the client.
+The `hoststats` server must run on each host/ container from which you wish to collect metrics, and port `5000` must be accessible to the client if you wish to use HTTP.

 ### Using Docker